Skip to content

 Step 2: Create Your Poison

-Option A: Dangerous Temperature (Food Safety Attack)
+Option B — Advanced Challenge: Dangerous Temperature (Food Safety Attack)

 Create a file named chef_update.txt: